JetBrains/intellij-arend/README.md

 [here](https://www.jetbrains.com/idea/download/).

-To import this project in IntelliJ, use **File | New | Project from Existing Sources** and select `build.gradle` from the root directory of the plugin.
+To import this project in IntelliJ, use **File | New | Project from Existing Sources** and select the root directory of the plugin source code.

 When hacking on the plugin, you may need the following plugins -